gaberomualdo/word-search-creator/README.md

 ## Description

 Word Search Creator provides several Python programs that allow you to create word search puzzles with any given words and a title.
-There a command line interface, as well a Python function to generate word searches.
+There is a command line interface, as well a Python function to generate word searches.

 There are three files in the repo for creating word searches: